Semicolonstartingtexts/conversationhubstandards/standards.md

 Resume the… and an endpoint or waypoint or server, is always given as a system command, when starting a phrase, even if is given without being given as a system command, resumes the definition of the user’s endpoint or waypoint or server referenced which they hold an owner role of and what’s stacked on the endpoint or waypoint

-Cancel the node/server/relay… unstacks the definition of the node from the device or definition of the relay from software or and node/relay/server referenced which is a node/relay, or unstacks the definition of the node/server/relay from the node/server/relay from the waypoint or endpoint the node is stacked on, cancelling the device being a node if the device is a node or the software is a relay or the stacked and now unstacked node/server being a node/server unless the reference which was intended to be for a node/server/relay wasn’t to something which is a waypoint or endpoint with a node/server stacked or the node/server stacked on the waypoint or endpoint or device which is a node or software is a relay
+Cancel the node/server/relay… unstacks the definition of the node from the device or definition of the relay from software or node/relay/server referenced which is a node, or unstacks the definition of the node/server/relay from the waypoint or endpoint the node is stacked on, cancelling the device being a node if the device is a node or the software is a relay or the stacked and now unstacked node/server being a node/server unless the reference wasn’t to a waypoint or endpoint with a node/server stacked or the node/server stacked on the waypoint or endpoint or device which is a node or software is a relay

 Transportation System Commands